 Evidence and Efficacy

-Two phase II multicentre clinical trials of Flu TBI (200cGy) conditioning have subsequently been reported.
-In CML, Kerbauy et al reported the outcomes of 24 patients, median age 58 yrs.
-(27–71 yrs.), 14 in CP1, 4 in CP2, 6 in AP receiving HLA-matched sibling transplants.r 8/24 were conditioned with 200cGy TBI alone and the remainder were conditioned with fludarabine 90mg/m2 together with TBI.
-All patients initially engrafted.
-However, 4/8 patients not given fludarabine experienced non-fatal rejection while all others had sustained engraftment.
-At median follow up of 36 months, NRM was 21% and DFS 54%.
-2 yr estimated OS for CP1 70% and CP2 56%, with DFS at 36 months.
-Hegenbart et al presented the outcomes of Flu TBI 200 cGy based conditioning in 122 pts AML patients transplanted using both related and unrelated donors.
-Median age 57 yrs. with 51/122 pts in CR1.
+Hegenbart et alr presented the outcomes of Flu TBI 200 cGy based conditioning in 122 pts AML patients transplanted using both related and unrelated donors.
+Median age 57 yrs., with 51/122 pts in CR1, 39/122 in CR2 and 32 patients had more advanced stages of AML.
 Cumulative incidence of aGVHD grades II-IV at 6 months was 35% after related and 42% after unrelated HCT, respectively.
 Cumulative non-relapse mortalities were 10% and 22%, and cumulative mortalities from disease progression were 47% and 33% at 2 years for related and unrelated recipients, respectively.
 2-yr OS was 48%, DFS was 44%.
 Patients transplanted in CR1 had 2-yr OS of 44% after related and 63% after unrelated transplant, respectively.
-Outcomes from this trial are summarised below.

-A randomized, Phase III trial compared the addition of fludarabine to 2 Gy TBI (n=41) versus TBI alone (n=44).
+A randomised, phase III trial compared the addition of fludarabine to 2 Gy TBI (n=41) versus TBI alone (n=44).
 The incidence of acute and chronic GVHD was higher in the combined-modality group, but statistical significance was not achieved.
-There was a trend towards a higher progression/relapse rate in the TBI group, leading to a worse progression-free survival (3YR 36% v 53%, p=0.05).
-Furthermore, there was a trend toward higher OS in the FluTBI arm (54% v 65%, p=0.09).r A further randomized study compared FluBu-ATG (Arm A) with FluTBI (Arm B)r Whilst the FluBu-ATG was associated with a reduction in cumulative incidence of relapse (1YR CIR 14% v 37%, HR 2.49 CI 1.45-2.49, P<0.01), this was balanced by an increase in non-relapse mortality (1YR NRM HR 0.48; 95% CI, 0.25-0.92, P=0.027), leading to no detectable difference in overall survival at 1YR and 3YRS.
+There was a trend towards a higher progression/relapse rate in the TBI alone group, leading to a worse progression free survival (3YR 36% v 53%, p=0.05).
+Furthermore, there was a trend toward higher OS in the FluTBI arm (54% v 65%, p=0.09).r A further randomised study compared FluBu-ATG (Arm A) with FluTBI (Arm B)r Whilst the FluBu-ATG was associated with a reduction in cumulative incidence of relapse (1YR CIR 14% v 37%, HR 2.49 CI 1.45-2.49, P<0.01), this was balanced by an increase in non-relapse mortality (1YR NRM HR 0.48; 95% CI, 0.25-0.92, P=0.027), leading to no detectable difference in overall survival at 1YR and 3YRS.
 A prospective Phase II study compared the FluTBI protocol (n=25 )with FluBu-ATG (n=41).r Scheduling was similar to previous studies, except for the use of tacrolimus, rather than ciclosporin, for GVHD prophylaxis.
 Overall survival, relapse-free survival, and cumulative incidences of acute and chronic GVHD were similar in both cohorts.